oo13/translatable_phrase_generator/manual.md

 The text may have expansions, which is a string enclosed by "{" and "}".
 The text can contain "{" only as the beginning of the expansion, and the expansion can include any character except "}".
 The rule is prior to the above rules, for example `" {"} "` is a valid text.

 ## Expansion
 The string enclosed by "{" and "}" is the expansion, which will be expanded into a text. "{" and "}" can enclose any character except "}".
-If the string enclosed "{" and "}" has only alphabet, numeric, and low line characters ("[A-Za-z0-9_]"), the enclosed string is a nonterminal.
+If the string enclosed "{" and "}" has only alphabet, numeric, period, and low line characters ("[A-Za-z0-9_.]"), the enclosed string is a nonterminal.
 The nonterminal starts with "_" is a local nonterminal.

 1. If the nonterminal is assigned to a production rule, the expansion will be expanded in the generated text.
 1. The local unsolved nonterminal occurs an error.